Here are number of coronavirus cases in Crawley in the last six days - with one more death recorded

-The number of coronavirus cases in Crawley increased by 1,693 in the last six days - with one death recorded
+The number of coronavirus cases in Crawley increased by 337 in the last 24 hours

-The number of coronavirus cases in Crawley increased by 1,693 in the last six days, official figures show – and one more death was recorded.
+The number of coronavirus cases in Crawley increased by 337 in the last 24 hours, official figures show.

+Due to a data issue, newly reported cases from Wales cover a two-day period, meaning the total figure reported for the UK may be higher than expected.

-There was also one more coronavirus death recorded in the latest six-day period in Crawley.
+However, there were no new coronavirus deaths recorded in the latest 24-hour period in Crawley.

-The dashboard shows 224 people had died in the area by December 29 (Wednesday) – up from 223 on Thursday.
+The dashboard shows 224 people had died in the area by December 30 (Thursday) – which was unchanged from Wednesday.

 It means there has been one death in the past week, which is the same as the previous week.